Hasodikis/T480S-Hackintosh/README.md

 |------|
 |two USB 3.1 Gen 1|  Fully working|
 |two USB 3.1 Type-C Gen 2/Thunderbolt 3|
 NoThunderbolt device to test.
-When thunderbolt is disbaled in Bios, then the second type-C does not work, however it charges the battery
+When thunderbolt is disabled in Bios, then the second type-C does not work, however it charges the battery
 |HDMI 1.4b|
 |Ethernet extension connector|
 |headphone/microphone jack|